Skip links

 Connection to current anti-black attitudes and beliefs

-Despite legal protections against discrimination, anti-black attitudes and beliefs persist in the UK today.
 This is evident in the disproportionate rates of police brutality, imprisonment and the prevalence of racial profiling and discrimination in law enforcement, employment and housing.
-Additionally, the mainstream media perpetuates negative stereotypes of Black people, contributing to anti-black attitudes and societal beliefs.

 Examples of how adultification can manifest in the lives of black children

-Adultification of Black children can manifest in several ways in the lives.
+Adultification of Black children can manifest in several ways in their lives.
 For example, Black girls may be perceived as more sexually mature than their white peers, which can result in them being punished for dress code violations or labelled as “fast” or “promiscuous.”
 Black boys may be perceived as more threatening, resulting in them being disciplined more harshly in school or viewed as suspects by law enforcement.

 Effects of Adultification on Black Children’s Development and Well-being